-• The expression e is evaluated to an object o.
+- The expression e is evaluated to an object o. - If either this or o is null, then ee evaluates to evaluates to true if both this and o are null and to false otherwise.
+Otherwise,

-- If either this or o is null, then ee evaluates to identical(this, o).
-Otherwise, - ee is equivalent to the method invocation super.==(o).
+• ee is equivalent to the method invocation super.==(o).